How to Prevent Fraud in Your AP Department

 Regular Reconciliation

 • Compare records: Regularly reconcile vendor invoices, purchase orders, and payment records.
-This helps identify discrepancies and potential fraudulent activity.
+This helps identify discrepancies and potential fraudulent activity sooner.
+Regular reconciliation practice also makes it more obvious when things have changed, as there is relevant information to compare to.

 • Automated tools: Consider using automated reconciliation tools to streamline the process and improve accuracy.